Want to make money freelance writing?

 I used to babysit on the side for extra cash.
-But after learning how to blog and write, I now make extra money from freelance writing and blogging.

 Here’s how you can become a freelance writer.
 Note that the first few steps are things you should do before you start freelance writing.

 1. Create a website or blog

 Before you start freelance writing, you need to start a basic website.
 Everyone applying for freelance writing gigs has a website, so if you don’t, you’re going to eliminate yourself from the position almost immediately.

 Follow this tutorial to start your site: How to Start a Blog Tutorial.

 For your website, -create an about page, a contact page, and a hire page.
 This is the bare bones of what you need to have up if you’re applying for freelance writing gigs.